syncfusion-content/blazor-docs/blazor/treegrid/editing/cell-edit-types.md

 {% endtabs %}

-In the following image, `SfMultiSelect` component is rendered with `EditTemplate` in ChosenItems column
+In the following image, `SfMultiSelect` component is rendered with the `EditTemplate` in the ChosenItems column
 ![Blazor Tree Grid with Editing in Custom MultiSelect](../images/blazor-treegrid-editing-in-custom-multiselect.png)

 ### Using RichTextEditor in EditTemplate

-You can render the [SfRichTextEditor](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.html) component in [EditTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.TreeGridColumn.html#Syncfusion_Blazor_TreeGrid_TreeGridColumn_EditTemplate).
-To display the RTE text in the Grid, you can disable the [DisableHtmlEncode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.TreeGridColumn.html#Syncfusion_Blazor_TreeGrid_TreeGridColumn_DisableHtmlEncode) property of the [TreeGridColumn](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.TreeGridColumn.html).
-In the following sample, the `SfRichTextEditor` component is rendered in `EditTemplate` for the **Task Name** column.
+Render the [SfRichTextEditor](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.html) component in [EditTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.TreeGridColumn.html#Syncfusion_Blazor_TreeGrid_TreeGridColumn_EditTemplate).
+To display the RTE text in the Grid, disable the [DisableHtmlEncode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.TreeGridColumn.html#Syncfusion_Blazor_TreeGrid_TreeGridColumn_DisableHtmlEncode) property of the [TreeGridColumn](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.TreeGridColumn.html).
+In the following sample, the `SfRichTextEditor` component is rendered in the `EditTemplate` for the **Task Name** column.

 {% tabs %}